CPatrik/Guitar-Companion/README.md

 My first WPF project for my convenience.

-If you want to try it you can download the zip file from the Executable folder, or you can build it yourself from the source code.
+If you want to try it you can download the 7z file from the Executable folder, or you can build it yourself from the source code.